-Below are 10 key facts about our health in Wakefield in 2017.
+Below are 10 key facts about our health in Wakefield in 2019.
+For more detailed factsheets, see the JSNA Annual Summaries.

 Life expectancy has been rising.
 Data for 2016 show that based on current mortality rates, a baby born in Wakefield district today would live on average 78.0 years (male) or 82.0 years (female).
 For males this is 1.5 years less and 1.1 years for females than the national average values.